4ssh1/4ssh1/README.md

 ##  About Me

-Full-Stack Developer with a focus on building scalable and high-performance web applications using **TypeScript**, **React.js**, **Next.js**, and **NestJS**.
+Full-Stack Developer with a focus on building scalable and high-performance web applications using **TypeScript** (*React.js*, *Next.js*, and *NestJS*) and **python**.
-Experienced in designing robust APIs, implementing secure authentication, and managing complex data systems.

-I architect and maintain reliable, production-ready services.
-I value clean code, collaborative problem-solving, and continuous learning that drives innovation and impact.
+I build production-grade APIs, design secure auth flows, and ship things that scale.

-I’m also expanding into mobile development to create seamless, cross-platform experiences.
+Currently expanding into mobile development to create seamless, cross-platform experiences.

 -  Always open to learning something new
 - 📚 Avid reader of both fiction and non-fiction books